Motyak/monlang/README.txt

 110 => Program has no terminator seq
 130 => Term has no terminator seq
+520 => Error would be catched by inner Term first
 990 => Atom has no terminator seq

 === MAKEFILE DESIGN ===